-- To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements to ensure safety, prevent retaliation, and avoid an ongoing hostile environment, the reporting individual and/or victim/survivor may make a request through any of the offices referenced in this policy.
+- To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements to ensure safety, prevent retaliation, and avoid an ongoing hostile environment, any individual may make a request through any of the offices referenced in this policy.
 The Title IX Coordinator can serve as a point of contact to assist with these measures, as well as to assist with a request for a prompt review of the need for and terms of any interim measures and accommodations that directly affect the requesting party.
-The Title IX Coordinator at Onondaga Community College is: Anastasia L. Urtz, 207B Whitney Applied Technology Center, 315-498-2692, firstname.lastname@example.org.
+The Title IX Coordinator at Onondaga Community College is: Anastasia L. Urtz, 207B Whitney Applied Technology Center, 315-498-2692, [email protected]

 XI.
 College Student Conduct Procedures: